6 ideas to help children benefit from Lent

 2- Family Bible Reading Time

-Should you be confronted by a question, you can’t answer, just write it down and research it later, you can ask your priest about it and provide the answer at a later time.
+Should you be confronted by a question you can’t answer simply write it down and research it later.
+You can ask your priest about it and provide the answer at a later time.

 Our church has weekday afternoon liturgies throughout Lent.
-Depending on where you are in the world, you may be able to attend liturgy in person or online.
-I believe a lot of churches have additional liturgies during lent and attending one extra liturgy per week would really amplify the benefit of Lent for your child.
+Depending on where you are in the world, you may be able to attend liturgy in person or online (a lot of churches livestream their liturgies).
+Most churches have additional liturgies during lent and attending one extra liturgy per week would really amplify the benefit of Lent for your child.
 This may not be possible every single week, but if we aim for at least one additional weekday liturgy during Lent, we would be more advanced than we were last year (at least, I would be!).

 If you would like to introduce the concept of fasting, start by asking your child to give up one thing.
 Your child may not know what to choose, but you can help them by suggesting one of their favorite food items or eliminating a food group.